 Nicole Frail

 Nicole Frail is a senior editor at Skyhorse Publishing, an independent publishing company based in New York City.
 She acquires mostly in the categories of cooking and lifestyle/hobby and children’s nonfiction, as well as occasionally adult fiction, memoir, and children’s fiction and picture books.
 She has acquired and published hundreds of titles during her eight years at Skyhorse, under many of the company’s imprints.
 Recent titles include the Celestial Trilogy, CBD and Hemp Remedies, Sometimes I’m Anxious, Believing in Me, Rental Style, Sensory Play for Toddlers and Preschoolers, and The Ultimate College Student Health Handbook, Kissing Ezra Holtz (and Other Things I Did for Science); award winners such as The Latin Table by Isabel Cruz, Pigs of Paradise by T.R.
 Todd, How to Build Your Baby’s Brain by Dr. Gail Gross, and An Impossible Distance to Fall by Miriam McNamara; and the national bestselling picture book Love the Earth by Julian Lennon.
-She also offers select freelance editorial services at nicolefrail.com.
+She also offers select freelance editorial services at nicolefrail.com external website.
 After living many years in New York City and then New Jersey, Nicole now works remotely from her home in Avoca, Pennsylvania.

 Alyse Knorr